 DOMAIN: Writing (Presentational Writing) Rate the following areas of evidence on a scale of 1 (lowest) to 4 (highest).
-A. The student can write on 1 2 Evaluator's Notes 3 topics related to school, work, and community in a general organized way.
-B. The student can write some Evaluator's Notes 1 2 3 4 simple paragraphs about events experiences in various time frames.
-Overall Speaking Score Overall Average Score Writing: \\\ Average the scores from letters A-B
+Evaluator's Notes A. The student can write on 3 topics related to school, work, and community in a general organized way.
+Evaluator's Notes B. The student can write some 1 2 3 4 simple paragraphs about events experiences in various time frames.
+Overall Speaking Score Overall Average Score Writing: \\ Average the scores from letters A-B